ThFriedrich/riCOM_cpp/Readme.md

 - The Windows version includes additional libraries, which need to be kept in the same folder as the executable.
 Linux requires SDL2 and FFTW3 libraries on your system (see below).
 - Alternatively build from source as outlined below.
 Make sure you clone the repository including submodules: ```git clone --recurse-submodules -j2 git@github.com:ThFriedrich/riCOM_cpp.git```
 - The project uses features of C++ standard 17.
 You may need appropriate compilers and libraries.
+- Generally the performance/speed may not be ideal using precompiled binaries.
+For best results compile on the machine you want to run the software on, using the "native" option for the "ARCH" variable in the CMakeLists.txt file

 **Generally build instructions can be followed step by step from the [automated build setup](https://github.com/ThFriedrich/riCOM_cpp/blob/master/.github/workflows/build.yml) from command line**
 ### Build instructions Linux
 #### Dependencies